 In low humidity conditions, your Areca Palm will lose water from the foliage through transpiration more rapidly than is ideal.
 Areca Palms are used to growing in warm and humid conditions, and low humidity will lead to brown tips on the leaves, and if left untreated, to generalized browning of the leaflets.

-Areca Palms are one of the more forgiving indoor palms when it comes to humidity, but you should still aim to keep humidity above 40% where possible.
+Areca Palms are more forgiving than some indoor palms when it comes to humidity, but you should still aim to keep humidity above 40% to prevent brown tips.

-The best ways to improve humidity levels are to use a humidity tray, group your houseplants, or use a humidifier.
+Humidity can be increased by using a humidity tray or grouping your houseplants, but using a humidifier tends to be much more effective.
 Misting your Areca Palm is largely useless, as this only provides a very short-lived increase in localized humidity.

-I’ve written an entire article which discusses 10 of the best ways to increase indoor humidity for your houseplants with minimal effort.
+I’ve written an entire article that discusses 10 of the best ways to increase indoor humidity for your houseplants with minimal effort.

 Fluoridated Or Chlorinated Water